-2 To end the selection, press SET button.
-The activation/deactivation of automatic reset mode is set, and then the display moves to the changing of the speed and mileage unit.
+2 Press and hold SEL button.
+The backlight is set, and then the display moves the changing of the speed and mileage unit.

 4 Changing of speed and mileage unit:

 1 Press SEL button to select either "mph" and "mile" or "km/h" and "km".